SALMON (Scalable Ab-initio Light-Matter simulator for Optics and Nanoscience)

 • Masashi Noda (Academeia, Japan)

-• Tomohito Otobe (National Institutes for Quantum and Radiological Science and Technology, Japan)
+• Tomohito Otobe (National Institutes for Quantum Science and Technology, Japan)

 • Shunsuke Sato (University of Tsukuba, Japan)